Learn Jira Admin Aspects: JIRA Administration and User Management Tutorial

 We learned about the JIRA workflow in detail in our previous tutorial.

-We are going to learn all about JIRA administration today.
+We are going to learn all about the JIRA Administration today.
 This is a unique opportunity to learn the admin aspects of a Project/Incident/Test Management tool.

-Project management is one of the first and most important concepts in administration.
-A JIRA admin can:
+Project Management is one of the first and most important concepts in administration.